auggiemarignier/GreatCirclePaths/README.md

 Run `python main.py --help` for further details.

 This can be quite slow when picking many paths so we recommend using as many processes as possible.
 Default is 4.

+The package also gives access to the `GreatCirclePath` class for things like finding the lenght of paths and coordinates along the path.

 ## Visulaisation